 Andrew Hadden has been awarded the prestigious College Medal, the highest honour bestowed by the College.

 Reserved for no more than one recipient per year, the College Medal is awarded for exceptional service of the dental profession and its patients in a manner aligned with the values and mission of the College.
-Dr Hadden will receive the award in recognition of his considerable contributions over many years, including through the College and the former Faculty of General Dental Practice UK (FGDP).
+Dr Hadden has received the award in recognition of his considerable contributions over many years, including through the College and the former Faculty of General Dental Practice UK (FGDP).
 Previous winners (including of the preceding Faculty Medal) were Shelagh Farrell, Mike Mulcahy, Nikolaus Palmer, Professor Ken Eaton and Ian Mills.

 After graduating BDS from Glasgow University in 1974, Andrew worked full-time in the dental hospital service for several years before entering general practice.
 In 1984 he become a partner in the practice, and also continued part-time as a hospital practitioner in oral surgery for over twenty years.
 He remained a partner until 2007 and continued with part-time associate work until 2010.

 In 1993 he became a part-time dental advisor with the Medical and Dental Defence Union of Scotland (MDDUS), becoming a full-time adviser in 2007, while retaining some sessional work in general practice.
 He holds an MPhil in Medical Law & Ethics, and on leaving the MDDUS in 2013 continued to be involved in the dento-legal field on a freelance basis, and to deliver undergraduate and postgraduate education in dental law and ethics.